 On macOS it leaks file handles, which they claim is an upstream macOS bug, and while I do believe them that Apple has done a bad thing, the developer’s management of this issue is also a bad thing.
 Since that bug dates to 2011, as far as Apple is concerned, clearly most other developers on the macOS platform have found more efficacious workarounds than blaming someone else via snarky links to bug trackers.
 Atlassian “solving” their clients’ problems by complaining and buck-passing might work if this were a hilarious cosmetic quirk, but in fact, the side-effects of said bug can include, in my own experience, significant data loss and file corruption, even in other applications that are nothing to do with SourceTree; when your whole system goes down the sinkhole of file handle exhaustion, everything goes very bad.
 Who would leave a bug in their software that destroys Who would leave a bug in their software that destroys client data and brings down their systems unfixed for more than 5 years?
 Someone who you should not trust.

 There are other ancient and yet irritating cosmetic quirks such as ignoring your remote repo ordering, which as of 2019 remain unfixed since 2011, so definitely expect “side project” levels of support from this product.

 TBD.
 A VS Code plugin.
 Does… some stuff?
-Clashes somewhat with inbuilt git support VS Code and then I got bored, so have not really investigated properly.
+Augments/clashes with inbuilt git support in VS Code and in rying to work out the interrlation I got bored, so have not investigated properly.

 git-cola is open-source, in python.
 Haven’t used.